syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/docs.en.md

 Using the SysEleven Stack Network service, you can do much more than just accessing the internet; It's possible to build arbitrary private network topologies using virtual routers, networks, subnets, load balancers and VPN site connections.

 Servers can access the internet using virtual routers (SNAT).
-For making servers and loadbalancers accessible from the internet, we offer a Floating IP service (DNAT).
+For making servers and load balancers accessible from the internet, we offer a Floating IP service (DNAT).

 You can improve security and control isolation by using security groups and by defining firewall rules.